SCDNR Frequently Asked Questions

 Q: If I have used all of my turkey tags for the season, can I take someone else hunting and call for them?

 A: YES, hunters who have used all of their tags may call or guide for other hunters provided they possess their tag form and a valid hunting license.

 Q: How old does my child need to be before they are required purchase a hunting or fishing license?

 A: Any person age 16 or older must possess a valid hunting or fishing license while hunting or fishing in South Carolina.

 Q: Is my child who is under age 16 required to have tags to hunt deer, turkey or bear?

 A: YES, anyone who hunts for turkey, deer or bear must have a set of tags no matter their age, except on designated youth days.
-Tags are available at each of the five regional SCDNR offices.
-See Directory South Carolina DNR for office locations, online or through the mobile app.
+Tags are available at each of the six regional SCDNR offices.
+See Directory of South Carolina DNR for office locations, online or through the mobile app.

 Q: Can I camp on WMA properties?